transdigiware/blockchain/reference/sysdig.md

 Now that you have configured monitoring of your peer, CA, and ordering nodes, the final important step is to configure alerts in Sysdig so that a notification is triggered when a specified condition is met.
 You can trigger an alert notification via email, slack, PagerDuty, Webhooks, OpsGenie, and VictorOps channels.
 First configure the notification channel and then define the alert triggers.

-1. Configure the notification by clicking on your user icon followed by **Settings**.
+1. Configure your preferred notification channel by clicking on your user icon followed by **Settings**.

    ![Sysdig settings panel](../images/configure-alert-channel.png){: caption="Figure 2.
 Sysdig settings panel" caption-side="bottom"}